polarlabsdev/sveltekit-starterkit/README.md

 ## Testing

-> TODO
-> For now recommending this: https://playwright.dev/docs/codegen#generate-tests-in-vs-code
+Testing is done with vitests for unit tests and playwright for integration tests.
+These come default with sveltekit.

-> only catch is that for some reason vscode doesn't start the server?
-So you have to have
-> your own dev server running then remote the url from the resulting test file.
+We recommend using this: https://playwright.dev/docs/codegen#generate-tests-in-vs-code to easily write tests in the browser.
+The only catch is that for some reason vscode doesn't start the server, so you have to have your own dev server running then remove the url from the resulting test file.

 ## Useful Resources